We are guided by a strong moral compass and entrepreneurial spirit

 We have several controls in place to ensure our clinical trial practices comply with laws and regulations and meet our high ethical standards.

 Regeneron is a member of the Biotechnology Innovation Organization (BIO).
 We endorse BIO’s principles on the responsible sharing of truthful and non-misleading information about medicines with healthcare professionals and payers.
 We support data transparency that advances science and medicine, protects participant privacy and is in the best interest of individuals who use our products and providers who prescribe them.
 We are committed to sharing data from our clinical research and clinical trials in a responsible manner.
 View our Clinical Trial Disclosure and Data Transparency Statement.

 We are committed to and abide by all ethical requirements related to animal welfare in research, teaching and testing.
 All research involving the use of live animals must be approved by the Regeneron Institutional Animal Care and Use Committee (IACUC), a requirement of U.S. federal and state laws.
 The IACUC has a key oversight role, including the review and approval of animal use activities and inspection of animal facilities.
 In addition, we comply with the Three Rs (Replacement, Reduction and Refinement), widely accepted ethical principles that are now embedded in the conduct of animal-based science in many countries around the world.
 Regeneron has earned accreditation from AAALAC International, a non-profit that assesses organizations that use animals in research, teaching or testing.

-Visit pages 44-46 of our 2020 Responsibility Report to learn more about our ethical approach to clinical trials.
+Visit page 39 of our 2021 Responsibility Report to learn more about our ethical approach to clinical trials.

 We meet or exceed all Environmental, Health, Safety (EHS) and Security regulations.
 We have an extensive range of programs, plans and procedures to ensure the safety of all people who come to work at Regeneron.
 These include: